 To protect yourself professionally from cyber threats, we recommend:

-• Using two-factor authentication: entering a password twice or using another device to authenticate your online access is quite a pain, especially when you were used to just entering your password before.
+Entering a password twice or using another device to authenticate your online access is quite a pain, especially when you were used to just entering your password before.
 But asking you to verify your information from an entirely separate device means your information is even more secure and hackers won’t be able to log in.
+According to Microsoft, enabling multi-factor authentication can block over 99.9% of automated cyberattacks—yet only 26% of businesses have made it mandatory for all employees.

-• Using VPNs: with employees working remotely from different servers, protecting their access, no matter where they are, has never been more important.
+With employees working remotely from different servers, protecting their access, no matter where they are, has never been more important.
 VPNs protect their server access, mask their IP address, and encrypt user data.
 And if you have employees working from different locations, make sure you educate them on the risks of using public WiFi connections.
+Also consider deploying enterprise-grade remote access tools or zero-trust network architecture, which have grown in use across mid-sized companies in 2025.

-• Educating your team: most cyber risks are relatively new and employees, especially those not in tech, may struggle to understand the importance of taking the right steps towards protecting company information.
+Most cyber risks are relatively new and employees, especially those not in tech, may struggle to understand the importance of taking the right steps towards protecting company information.
 Inform your team of potential risks, such as phishing attempts and data breaches, to take preventative action before a potential issue becomes a real problem.
+In fact, the IBM X-Force Threat Intelligence Index 2024 found that human error was involved in 82% of all breaches.

 The future of cybersecurity is bright, but its recent trajectory has been heavily influenced by the pandemic and the rush of digital advancements seen in recent years.
 As we continue to let tech run wild and change the way we do pretty much anything, learning to better protect ourselves and our information will become crucial.